Encentivize/bombast-integration/README.md

 If the request is successfull, an http `202` response will be returned, signifying that the message is queued for sending.

+A document will also be sent back, containing the merged message, and the unique `_id` to use for reference.

 ## Searching messages

-To find messages, you can perform a GET operation with A number of query string parameters.
-The most likely are `reference` or `entity_id`
+To find messages, you can perform a GET operation with a number of query string parameters.
+The most likely are `reference` or `entity_id`.

 For example

 `$BASE_URL/{tenant}/messages?entity_id=YOUR_CUSTOMER_NUMBER_123&limit=100&skip=0`

 `skip` and `limit` can be used for paging - by default the first 50 results are returned.

+## Resending messages

+To resend a message, you can simply POST to  the `/resend` route of a message.

+For example,

+`/{tenant}/messages/{message_id}/resend`

+This will resend with the same data as the original send.